-- The healthy vitreous in youth is a gel-like material with visco-elastic mechanical properties, which have been measured by several authors (???). - In the outermost part of the vitreous, named vitreous cortex, the concentration of collagen fibrils and HA is higher. - The vitreous cortex is in contact with the Internal Limiting Membrane (ILM) of the retina.
+- The healthy vitreous in youth is a gel-like material with visco-elastic mechanical properties, which have been measured by several authors (Lee et al., 1992; Nickerson et al., 2008; Swindle et al., 2008). - In the outermost part of the vitreous, named vitreous cortex, the concentration of collagen fibrils and HA is higher. - The vitreous cortex is in contact with the Internal Limiting Membrane (ILM) of the retina.